Gustavinho/laravel-views/doc/table-view.md

     }
 ```

-This component will show the current value and if if you clic on it, you will be able to edit it.
+This component will show the current value and if you clic on it, you will be able to edit it.
 To update the new value you should define a new method on the table view.

 ```php
 /**